victorneo/victorneo.github.com/_posts/2014-04-21-continuous-learning.md

 ### Social Media and News

-Social media can often a huge time sink.
+Social media can often be a huge time sink.
 You spend time posting status updates, reading and replying to your best friend's shared posts and media, participating in viral loops... etc. From another perspective, the huge inflow of information actually allows one to learn and discuss about new ideas more rapidly than reading them in the wild.
-In contrast with Facebook, Twitter actually makes it easier for you the filter and read interesting or thought-provoking updates from other engineers.
+In contrast with Facebook, Twitter actually makes it easier for you to filter and read interesting or thought-provoking updates from other engineers.

 - [Twitter lists](https://support.twitter.com/articles/76460-using-twitter-lists#) is an